ZihaoCheng001/food_recognition_proj/README.md

 Run Demo
 Demo images are in folder "demo_images" and "online_images".
 Images in demo_images are selected from test data.
 Images in online_images folder are selected by me from google search
-To run the demo file,
+Two methods to run the demo file,
     Method 1:  under the folder "food_recognition_proj", type the following command "python demo.py --input {image_folder}".
                 For example: "python demo.py --input demo_images" or command "python demo.py --input online_images"
     Method 2:  under the folder "food_recognition_proj", type the following command "python demo.py --input {image_path}".